Strilanc/Strilanc.github.io/_posts/2016-10-22-shader-parse-precision.md

     assertThat(outFloats).isEqualTo(inFloats);
 });
 ```

+*(Note: the WglShader class adds 'highp' declarations to the top of the shader.
+Floats are 32-bit single precision.)*

 It's a bit awkward, compared to using uniforms, but not the *worst* idea.
 And soon enough the test did stumble over a float that wasn't packed correctly: